 UK leadership candidate Sunak attacks COVID lockdown response

-LONDON, Aug 25 (Reuters) - Former finance minister Rishi Sunak, one of two candidates vying to be Britain's next prime minister, said it was a mistake to have "empowered" scientists during the coronavirus pandemic and that the downsides of lockdowns were suppressed.
+LONDON, Aug 25 (Reuters) - Former finance minister Rishi Sunak, one of two candidates vying to be Britain's next premier, criticised the way outgoing Prime Minister Boris Johnson handled the COVID-19 pandemic, saying it had been a mistake to "empower" scientists and that the downsides of lockdowns were suppressed.

-The ruling Conservative Party is choosing a new leader after Prime Minister Boris Johnson was forced to quit when dozens of ministers resigned in protest at a series of scandals and missteps.
-Party members are voting to select either Sunak or Foreign Secretary Liz Truss.
+The ruling Conservative Party is choosing a new leader after Johnson was forced to quit when dozens of ministers resigned in protest at a series of scandals and missteps.
+Party members are voting to select either Sunak or Foreign Secretary Liz Truss, who will take over next month.

+Opinion polls show Sunak is behind in race.
+The handling of the pandemic has become an issue, with Truss saying this month she would never again approve another lockdown and also asserting that as trade minister at the time she was not involved in taking the key decisions about how to respond.

-Sunak said the government was "wrong to scare people" about coronavirus.
-He said he was banned from discussing the "trade-offs" of imposing coronavirus-related restrictions, such as the impact on missed doctor's appointments and lengthening health waiting lists in the state-run National Health Service.
+Sunak said the government had been "wrong to scare people" about coronavirus.
+He said he was banned by officials in Johnson's office from discussing the "trade-offs" of imposing coronavirus-related restrictions, such as the impact on missed doctor's appointments and lengthening waiting lists for health care in the state-run National Health Service.

 "The script was not to ever acknowledge them," he told the Spectator magazine.
 "The script was: 'oh there's no trade-off, because doing this for our health is good for the economy'."

-Sunak said it was a mistake to allow the about 50 scientists on the Scientific Advisory Group for Emergencies, the group which helped the government respond to the outbreak, to have so much influence on decision making such as closing schools.
+Sunak said scientists on the Scientific Advisory Group for Emergencies, the group that helped respond to the outbreak, were given too much influence by ministers on decision making such as closing schools and nurseries.

-He said: "We shouldn't have empowered the scientists in the way we did."
+Sunak said that during the start of the pandemic, when presented with scenarios by the scientists about what would happen if lockdowns were not imposed or extended, his requests for the underlying modelling were ignored.

+Sunak said it is unfair to blame civil servants because ministers are elected to take decisions.

 Asked why opinion polls showed that the public was eager for the country to be in a lockdown, Sunak said: "We helped shape that: with the fear messaging".